niazlv/sport-plus-LCT/README.md

 cd ..
 ```

-or copy and rename `dev.example.env` and edit by your requirements:
+Or copy and rename `dev.example.env` and edit by your requirements:

 ```bash
 mkdir env